hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 No errors!
 ```

-Now imagine if we changed the return type of `toString()` to be a `bool` instead of a string.
+Now imagine if we changed the return type of `get_int()` to be a `bool` instead of an `int`.
 If you run the typechecker, you will see something like this:

 ```
-first.php:51:14,32: Invalid return type (Typing[4110])
+first.php:15:10,11: Invalid return type (Typing[4110])
-  first.php:45:31,34: This is a bool functions.hhi:40:22,27: It is incompatible with a string
+  first.php:14:21,24: This is a bool first.php:15:10,11: It is incompatible with an int
 ```

-This is very powerful because it let's you know that you might not be returning what you think you are returning.
+This demonstrates the power of the Hack type system and typechecker: it lets you know that you might not be returning what you think you are returning.
 The typechecker makes these checks all over your codebase, for all your code, without having to run it.

 ### 5. Run the code in HHVM